In this review, I take an in-depth look at the X-Carve CNC from Inventables.

 You can also buy stepper motors separately from other vendors.
 However, to utilize the extra torque it's essential to have wider 9mm GT3 belts instead of 6mm belts.

-All the controller-related components like the board, stepper drivers are placed in a neatly designed box with a large heat sink and a cooling fan.
+All the controller-related components like the board and stepper drivers are placed in a neatly designed box with a large heat sink and a cooling fan.

 Inventables calls this box the "X-controller".

-As you can see from the photo, the X-Controller has a red knob at the top which lets you control the spindle speed.
+As you can see from the photo, the X-Controller has a red push button at the top which serves as an emergency stop button to halt the process immediately if anything goes wrong.

 The stepper drivers in the X-Controller are capable of handling up to 4A current.

-If you are looking at getting your own stepper motors, I recommend you choose motors which have a peak current rating of 3A or less to be compatible with the drivers.
+If you are looking at getting your own stepper motors, I recommend you choose motors that have a peak current rating of 3A or less to be compatible with the drivers.

-Most beginners underestimate the role a good software plays in CNC applications.
+Most beginners underestimate the role good software plays in CNC applications.

 The software program of a CNC can be the biggest learning curve for many hobbyists.